 When potential for future SLC is considered, the rate of erosion along Hale'iwa Beach (either with or without the project) will likely increase due to the inability of much of the shoreline to shift landward to reach an equilibrium with higher water levels.
 This is due to the backshore development such as the comfort station, parking areas, and highway, that are unlikely to be relocated or removed in the near future; as well as the lack of a backshore dune to allow natural landward migration of the shoreline and provide additional sediment to the shoreline under rising sea levels.
-The ability for larger waves to reach the shoreline under higher sea levels could also lead to greater erosion of the sand along the shoreline, under both the with and without project conditions.
+The ability for larger waves to reach the shoreline, under both the with and without project conditions.
 With only 1.0 foot of additional SLR (in approximately 2040 under the high scenario), overtopping of the existing backshore near the groin could begin to occur on an average annual basis.
 These impacts are not anticipated to threaten public health or life safety.